[Study Results] 20 Most Common Small Business Website Mistakes

 “Do you need friendly web content?”

-What answer did it promt in your head?
+What answer did it prompt in your head?

 I thought, “I don’t know.
 What exactly will it do for my business?”

-The problem with questions as headlines of business websites (and landing pages) is that if it’s a “yes” or “no” question, you can’t guarantee your prospect’s answer will always be “yes”.
+The problem with questions in your web copy is that if it’s a “yes” or “no” question, you can’t guarantee your prospect’s answer will always be “yes”.
 Which is bad, because you need a “yes” for the headline to work.

 A good headline also communicates a clear benefit for your visitors, which is often missing from a question headline.